CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

 ### Other Parties.

 Some Participants in CVD have their own policies that prohibit notification of any parties unable to directly contribute to the development of a fix for a particular vulnerability.
 Typically, these policies take the form of "only Vendors of affected products" or similar such restrictions.

-The [CERT/CC]{acronym-label="CERT/CC" acronym-form="singular+short"}'s
-position as a third-party Coordinator in numerous cases is that this approach can be appropriate for straightforward scenarios, such as those in which a Vendor is in direct contact with their downstream Vendors and can coordinate the response within that community.
-However, it falls short in some cases, such the following:
+The CERT/CC's position as a third-party Coordinator in numerous cases is that this approach can be appropriate for straightforward scenarios, such as those in which a Vendor is in direct contact with their downstream Vendors and can coordinate the response within that community.

+However, it falls short in some cases, such as the following:

 -   Vulnerabilities are found to affect a broad spectrum of Vendors and products, especially when cases cross industry sectors or otherwise